Archive for the ‘Breathe’ Category

 Cherry Pop Puts Its “Hands to Heaven” with Breathe Expansion

-As we look ahead to 2013, Cherry Pop is about to get sophisticated with a reissue of All That Jazz, the debut album by U.K. group Breathe.
+All That Jazz 2CDAs we look ahead to 2013, Cherry Pop is about to get sophisticated with a reissue of All That Jazz, the debut album by U.K. group Breathe.

 While their name sort of sits in the footnotes section of U.K. pop history, Breathe’s jazz/soul sound was rather enormously popular toward the end of the decade.
 Three singles, including “How Can I Fall?”
 (No. 3) and “Hands to Heaven” (No. 2) were U.S. Top 10 hits, with “Hands” also peaking at No. 4 in their native England. (“Hands to Heaven” was, in fact, Billboard‘s ninth biggest hit of 1988.)
 But for whatever reason, the album itself never passed gold status in America, and sophomore album Peace of Mind stiffed.
 The group disbanded shortly thereafter.